-Britain's Got Talent 2025: judges, hosts and everything we know
+Britain's Got Talent 2025: release date, trailer, judges, hosts and everything we know

-Britain's Got Talent 2025 is set to bring more hopefuls from across the country to the BGT stage, all with one thing in mind — impress the judges and voting public enough to win a spot at the Royal Variety Performance.
+Britain's Got Talent 2025 is back with hopefuls from across the country hitting the BGT stage, all with one thing in mind — impress the judges and voting public enough to win a spot at the Royal Variety Performance.

-From breathtaking dance routines and stunning vocals to the downright bonkers, every act on the stage is sure to have us glued to our screens as usual, and auditions are now underway having kicked off in Blackpool in October 2024.
+From breathtaking dance routines and stunning vocals to the downright bonkers, every act on the stage is sure to have us glued to our screens as usual.
+Auditions kicked off in Blackpool in October 2024 and are now done and dusted, with the first show of the series arriving this weekend.
 However, this year there is a big change in the show's format, meaning how we watch will be different.

 Here is everything you need to know about Britain's Got Talent 2025...